 Whether it’s getting directions or even slicing virtual fruit, each Android release makes something new possible.
-In this brief story, we are sharing about Android versions and dates when they launched.
+In this brief story, we are sharing about Android versions and the dates when they launched.

 All Android Versions – The Android Story

-Next, the Beta came into existence on November 5, 2007, and this day called the “Birthday of Android.”
+Next, the Beta came into existence on November 5, 2007, and this day was called the “Birthday of Android.”

-Android 1.0 – Interestingly, the first commercially available Android device was the HTC Dream running on Android 1.
+Android 1.0 – Interestingly, the first commercially available Android device was the HTC Dream running Android 1.

 The Android era officially began on October 22nd, 2008, when the T-Mobile G1 (HTC Dream) came to the United States.